thepassle/reddit-pwa/blog/BLOG.md

 })();
 ```

 > Notice how we're importing from `std:kv-storage`?
+This import specifier is bare as well, but in this case it's okay because it actually ships with the browser.

 Pretty neat.
 We can perfectly use this for adding a 'save for offline' button, and simply store the JSON data for a reddit thread, and get it when we need it.